nubelaco/enrich-linkedin-companies-in-bulk/README.md

 A script commissioned (and with permission, open-sourced) by TVC Capital.

-This script takes in a batc
+This script takes in a CSV file of Linkedin companies, enriches it, and returns the following fields:
+* Linkedin URL
+* Website
+* Company name
+* Employee count (range)
+* Follower count

 ## Setup